Fattimo/hear-a-tale-awakening/README.md

 * Accessibility issues with row-reverse layout
 * Errors are thrown in console when non-existent audio files are fetched
 * Unicode characters parsed strangely
+* Page scroll does not reset when paging

 ## Version 0.1.0